Fight Song (Rachel Platten song)

-"Fight Song" is a song recorded by American singer and songwriter Rachel Platten, released as a single by Columbia Records on February 19, 2015.
-It appears on her extended play (EP) of the same name (2015) and on her major label debut studio album Trust in Me, and third overall, Wildfire (2016).
-Platten co-wrote the song with Dave Bassett.
+"Fight Song" is a song by American singer-songwriter Rachel Platten, released on February 19, 2015, through Columbia Records.
+The song was included on Platten's debut extended play (EP) of the same name (2015), and her second studio album, Wildfire (2015).
+The pop rock song was written by Platten and Dave Bassett, and produced by Jon Levine.
+Platten, at the time a struggling musician, was inspired to write the song to promote self-empowerment.

-The song peaked at number six on the Billboard Hot 100 and topped the charts in the United Kingdom and Poland.
-It also peaked within the top ten of the singles charts in Australia, Canada, New Zealand and Ireland, and the top twenty in Slovakia.
-It has sold six million copies in the United States, earning a 6× Platinum certification by the RIAA.
+Music critics praised the song's message and Platten's vocal performance.
+The song was nominated for and won awards, including a Daytime Emmy Award for Outstanding Musical Performance in a Daytime Program.
+In the United States, the song reached number six on the Billboard Hot 100 and was certified 6× Platinum by the Recording Industry Association of America.
+It also reached the top 10 in Australia, Canada, Ireland, Japan, New Zealand, and the United Kingdom, attaining gold and multi-platinum certifications in all except Ireland and Japan.

+James Lees directed the music video for "Fight Song", which features Platten wandering around a city and performing at a bar.
+In further promotion, Platten performed the song at award shows, sporting events, and as guest on Taylor Swift's tour.
+Media usage has included placement in popular films, television shows, and commercials.
+It was adopted as a campaign song by Hillary Clinton for her 2016 U.S. presidential campaign.

+On August 25, 2025, Platten announced Fight Song (Rachel's Version), a new album including re-recorded versions of "Fight Song", "Stand By You" and other songs from Wildfire.
+Fight Song (Rachel's Version) was released on September 26, 2025.

 Composition

 In the version published at Musicnotes.com by Platten Music Publishing, the sheet music is in the key of G major with a moderate tempo of 88 beats per minute.
-The song follows a chord progression of G – D – Em – C, and Platten's vocals span from G3 to E5.
+The song follows a chord progression of G – D – Em – C, and Platten's vocals span from G3. to E5.
 Musically, "Fight Song" is a pop rock song backed by a piano.
 "Fight Song" starts off with a simple melody played on the piano, as Platten starts to sing the first stanza and pre-chorus which introduces a drum and horns that play throughout.
 The song ends with an acoustic guitar, as Platten sings the outro.
 It has a duration of three minutes and twenty-two seconds.